linpengcheng/PurefunctionPipelineDataflow/README.md

 - Acceptance: Motherboard with standardized interfaces such as PCI, SATA, USB, etc.
 - External standardized data: hard disk, flash drive, etc.
-- Follower Case: One or two years after my computer hardware architecture design was published, the Apple M1 chip adopted a "warehouse/workshop model" design.
+- Follower Case: My computer hardware architecture design was published on 2019.02.06.
+  One or two years later, the Apple M1 chip adopted the "warehouse/workshop model" design and was released on November 11, 2020.
   The type of workshop supported by my architecture is wider than that of the Apple M1, with greater efficiency, scalability, and flexibility.